lingtalfi/Here/README.md

      *
      */
     onEventRefreshedAfter: function (jHandle, newWidth, data) {
     },
     /**
+     * - onMoveBefore ( jElements )
+     *          callback fired just before the time line is moved horizontally.
+     *          It returns the set of elements to be moved.
+     *
+     *          The jElements parameter is a set of the jquery element(s) that are being
+     *          moved.
+     *          You can for instance add a new jquery element to this set, so that its movement
+     *          is synchronized with the timeline's movement.
+     *          To do so, you might be interested by the jquery.add method.
+     */
+    onMoveBefore: function (jElements) {
+        return jElements;
+    },
+    /**
      * Use this number to move the timeline to an arbitrary position before it is displayed.